-Universities are supposed to protect the targets of harassment—but are incentivized to protect their abusers.
 A 2004 investigation by the University of Arizona found that astronomer Timothy Frederick Slater had repeatedly committed offenses, such as giving a student a vibrator, telling another she would teach better if she weren’t wearing underwear, inviting students to strip clubs, and initiating unwanted physical contact.
 Slater stayed on at Arizona for four years after the investigation, and went on to become the endowed chair of science education at the University of Wyoming.

 California Institute of Technology astrophysics professor Christian Ott, meanwhile, fell in love with a female graduate student and fired her because of his feelings, then made inappropriate confessions about his emotional turbulence to another female graduate student.
 Both men were allowed to keep their jobs with minimal consequences.